gakunkel/python-challenge/README.md

 # python-challenge
-This project contains an analysis of election data from a small town as well as data relating to past budgets.
+This project contains an analysis of election and budget data from a small town using Python.